mbeckdev/task-app/README.md

 # Task App

-A small React app tha
+A small React app that takes a task and adds it to the state and shows the list of tasks.

 ## Why

-To practice passing props and using state in React
+To practice passing props and using state in React.

 ## The Rest

-The rest of this is from the create-react-app and I'll leave it so I can look at it later
+The rest of this is from the create-react-app and I'll leave it so I can look at it later.

 .